MilesRamsey/party/_includes/intro-text.md

   Here's the address:
   <a href="https://goo.gl/maps/NrHDyuq8Lu8n2gUt7">360 W Broadway #602</a>

-  <p>Entering the building:</p>
+  <h2>Entering the building:</h2>
   <ul>
   <li>To enter the building use code <b>3-1-5-4-#</b> that's <b>three-one-five-four-pound/hash sign</b>.</li>
   <li>The elevator only works for residents, so you'll have to <b>take the stairs</b> to the top (floor #6), my place is on the west side #602.</li>
   </ul>

-  Parking:
+  <h2>Parking:</h2>
   I'd recommend taking a Lyft/Uber especially if you plan on drinking.
-Parking is a free for all, there's usually some public parking spaces right in front of the building that are don't cost money from 6pm to 8am.
+Parking is a free for all, there's usually some public parking spaces right in front of the building that don't cost money from 6pm to 8am.

   <div class="embed-responsive embed-responsive-16by9">